 3. Stronger Connections with Friends and Family

-When screen time no longer dominates family gatherings or outings with friends, you get to be more present in the moment.
-Eye contact, active listening, and non-verbal communication help you build authentic relationships with strong emotional connections.
+When screen time no longer dominates family or friends gatherings, you get to be more present in the moment.
+Your eye contact with people and listening them carefully will help you build authentic relationships with others.

 Minimizing Screen Time for Kids